Ditectrev/DP-203/README.md

 ![Question 127](images/question127.jpg)

 - [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Sliding.
 Segment the data stream into distinct time segments that repeat and can overlap: Hopping.
 Segment the data stream to produce an output only when an event occurs: Tumbling.
 - [x] Segment the data stream into distinct time segments that repeat but do not overlap: Tumbling.
 Segment the data stream into distinct time segments that repeat and can overlap: Hopping.
-Segment the data stream to produce an output only when an event occurs: Sliding.
+Segment the data stream to produce an output only when an event occurs: Hopping.
 - [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Hopping.
 Segment the data stream into distinct time segments that repeat and can overlap: Sliding.
 Segment the data stream to produce an output only when an event occurs: Tumbling.
 - [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Sliding.
 Segment the data stream into distinct time segments that repeat and can overlap: Tumbling.
 Segment the data stream to produce an output only when an event occurs: Hopping.